junxit/us-congress-bills-113/derived/amendments.md

 ### 10 U.S.C. § 488

-> by striking “other year, and in time for submission to Congress under subsection (b),” and inserting “three years” ;
+> by striking “other year, and in time for submission to Congress under subsection (b),” and inserting “three years”;

 | | |
 |---|---|